How to add signatures directly under the latest message in an email conversation

 First, create a new client-side signature rule (Fig. 5.).

-On the Senders tab, click Add > All senders (Fig. 6.).
+In the Senders step, click Add > All senders (Fig. 6.).
 If necessary, you can configure this rule to be applied to selected users only – learn more.

-Go to the Design tab and click Edit signature to create your signature template.
+Go to the Design step and click Edit signature to create your signature template.
 Learn more about how to create a signature template

-Click Save () to apply your changes.
+Click Save & Publish to apply your changes.
 The signature will become available in Outlook and OWA for selected users.

 In server-side mode, the signature is automatically added to emails according to the defined conditions and exceptions and is placed right under the latest message in an email conversation (Fig. 8.).